-Copyright © 2020 Tax Materials, Inc. All Rights Reserved
+Copyright © 2024 Tax Materials, Inc. All Rights Reserved

-- cost of gas and oil or the standard mileage rate.
-Add parking and tolls to amount claimed for either standard mileage rate or actual expenses. - Charitable standard mileage rate.
-The charitable standard mileage rate for 2020 is 14¢ per mile. - Travel expenses.
+- tolls to amount claimed for either standard mileage rate or actual expenses. - Charitable standard mileage rate.
+The charitable standard mileage rate is 14¢ per mile. - Travel expenses.
 The cost of travel, such as air, rail, and bus transportation, as well as meals and lodging, are deductible while away from home doing volunteer work if there is no significant element of personal pleasure, recreation, or vacation in the travel.
 The deduction will not be denied simply because you enjoy doing the volunteer work.
-However, if you have only nominal duties for the charity, or if for significant parts of the trip you do not have duties to perform, the travel expenses are not deductible. - Conventions.
+However, if you have only nominal duties for the charity, or if for significant parts of the trip you do not have duties to perform, the travel expenses are not deductible. - Written log.
+A written log must be kept showing the name of the charitable organization, each date the vehicle was used for charity, and the miles driven for the charity (if using the charitable standard mileage rate). - Conventions.
 Travel expenses to attend a convention of a qualified organization are deductible only if you are a chosen representative.
 Expenses to attend a church convention, for example, are not deductible if you attend as a member of the church rather than as a chosen representative. - Uniforms.
 The cost and upkeep of uniforms not suitable for everyday use are deductible if required to be worn while performing volunteer work for a charitable organization.